LucasDelfino92/morrowindsharp/mw++.md

 ## VISUALS

-Morrowind is a 2002 game but, unlike what many people think, a fairly beautiful one thanks to a strong artstyle and MGE XE's features.
-The mods in this section aren't meant to overhaul what Morrowind looks like.
-That is, if you think Morrowind is an ugly game, the mods here won't do much to change your mind.
-But it is my hope that, if you already enjoy Morrowind's aesthetic, these will make it even better for you.
+Mods that modify the visuals of the game.
+These add new effects or address various visual issues or inconsistencies.
+Bear in mind that, if you think Morrowind is an ugly game (shame on you), the mods here won't do much to change your mind.

 ### READABLE SIGNPOSTS